RunestoneInteractive/httlads/_sources/PythonReview/google_colab.rst

 Google Colab is a free Jupyter Notebook environment hosted by Google.
 It has all the features of Jupyter Lab and more.
-It is a great platform used by data scientists and machine learning programmers because it takes away the hassle of having to do installations on your own maching.
+It is a great platform used by data scientists and machine learning programmers because it takes away the hassle of having to do installations on your own machine.
 Colab has many data science libraries pre-installed and allows you to save your files on Google Drive.

 Getting Google Colab Set Up